On Not Shoplifting Louise Bogan’s The Blue Estuaries

 Summary of On Not Shoplifting Louise Bogan’s The Blue Estuaries

-- “On Not Shoplifting Louise Bogan’s The Blue Estuaries” As a Representative of Poetic Excellence: The poem is actually the praise that Julia showers on the book of Louise Bogan as given in the title, The Blue Estuaries.
-The poet first describes the blurb and the title page in descriptive language, showing positivity through double negatives.
-Although the swans painted on the title page are just in images, Julia makes them appear in almost every other stanza until the end of the poem it seems that they are going to fly away.
-She then begins to shower huge praises on her poetic excellence, saying that she herself used to be haunted in the college years and ran after her books.
+• “On Not Shoplifting Louise Bogan’s The Blue Estuaries” As a Representative of Poetic Excellence: The poem is actually the praise that Julia showers on the book of Louise Bogan, as given in the title, The Blue Estuaries.
+The poet uses descriptive language to talk about the blurb and title page, using double negatives to express positivity..
+Even though the swans depicted on the title page are merely visual representations, Julia skillfully incorporates them into nearly every subsequent stanza, giving the impression that they are on the verge of taking flight until the poem’s conclusion.
+At that moment, she embarks on a fervent display of admiration for her remarkable poetic aptitude, sharing her own experiences of being consumed by scholarly pursuits during her college years.
 During their college years, the students used to read every other classic writer, but Julia says that she did not find Bogan among them.
 Yet, her poems were an inspiration for her after “breaking the surface.”
 She used to experience the blue waters, the swans, the darkening sky, and the girlish voice.
 This proved an inspiration for her to become a poet.
 She, again, thought about her book, her penury, and then started writing poetry as though words were coming to her automatically.
-By the end of the poem, it seems that swans that she has witnessed on the title page of Bogan’s book are now alive with their necks dipped in ink and writing alphabets in the sky that make up her poetry.
+As the poem concludes, one can observe that the swans illustrated on Bogan’s book cover have come alive, their necks submerged in ink, elegantly writing alphabets in the sky, which make up her poetic expressions.

 literary devices are literary tools essential for poetic or prose writing used to make the text beautiful and worth reading.
-The analysis of these devices in the poem as given below shows this fact.
+The analysis of these devices in the poem is given below.

-- Assonance: Assonance is the repetition of vowel sounds in the same line such as the sound of /o/ in “Your book surprised me on the bookstore shelf —”, /a/ in “swans gliding on a blueblack lake” and the sound of /i/ in “you had it in you.”
+1. Assonance: Assonance is the repetition of vowel sounds in the same line, such as the sound of /i/ in “you had it in you” and “you had it in you”.

-- Consonance: Consonance is the repetition of consonant sounds in the same line such as the sound of /b/ and /s/ in “Your book surprised me on the bookstore shelf”, /b/ and /s/ in “I touched their blank, downy sides, musing” and the sound of /l/ and “I leaned closer to the print.”
+3. Consonance: Consonance is the repetition of consonant sounds in the same line, such as the sound of /r/ and /s/ in “Your book surprised me on the bookstore shelf” and the sound of /l/ and “I leaned closer to the print”.

 The swans posed on the cover,